 Step 2: Procedure Requirements

-If an intended construction self-performance project is verified by DCM Technical Staff as required to be supervised and/or
+If an intended construction self-performance project is verified by DCM Technical Staff as required to be reviewed and/or

-met including contract document administration, plan review submittals and approvals, bidding, inspections, and User Fees
+must be met including contract document administration, plan review submittals and approvals, bidding, inspections,

 Contract Document Administration (CDA)